 Why do we care about sensitivity and what does it really mean in a CrossFit shoe?
 When we refer to sensitivity, we are primarily referring to how easy it is to feel where your bodyweight is positioned on your feet.
 You need to be able to tell if you are fundamentally moving your body weight onto the balls of your feet or if you are balanced with your weight firmly in your heels.
 The subtle differences in bodyweight shift are key to effective Olympic lifting.

-The shoes in this review with the best sensitivity for lifting are the two lifting shoes (the NOBULL Lifters and the Inov-8 Fastlift 325) as well as the NOBULL Trainers.
+The shoe in this review with the best sensitivity for lifting is the NOBULL Lifters.
 While it is not a surprise that the lifting shoes excel in this area, we were delighted to find a trainer that was fantastic for our heavy Olympic lifts.

 The demands of CrossFit workouts require a shoe that can support not only the weight of the athlete but also the hundreds of additional pounds the athlete might be lifting.
 Therefore, how a shoe scores in the category of support comprises 20% of the shoe's overall rank in this review.